 Here I had a nice full seafood platter, which was a lot for lunch, but when combined with a few drinks and some time just hanging out, it was more than a meal.
 It was a plan of action.

 Mucky Duck even has a nice beach cam.

-This area is so nice for the outdoor temps year round.
+This area is so nice for the outdoor temps year-round.
 Look at this free online chart showing the average temperature and conditions.
-Here in April you see the average high is 79 and so far on the trip is has only been above 80 1 day.
+Here in April, you see the average high is 79 and so far on the trip is has only been above 80 for 1 day.
 So just perfect conditions for the beach or to play on the water.

 Day Two Boating

 I have already been sailing and fishing on this trip.
 But today, now that I have seen the area some by water, I wanted to rent something small for a few hours and get out on the water by myself.
 In general, I do not recommend people go out by themselves on boats.
 It is always nice having someone with you, just in case.